 Dignity For All

-special joint committee on medical assistance in dying
+special joint committee on medical assistance in dying (AMAD)

-• On November 16, 2023, CLF submitted a brief to the Special Joint Committee on Medical Assistance in Dying, urging it to reverse Canada’s proposed expansion of assisted death (“MAID”) for mental illness, currently scheduled to take effect next March.
+• On November 16, 2023, CLF submitted a brief to the AMAD Committee, urging it to reverse Canada’s proposed expansion of MAID for mental illness.
 Recent studies have highlighted serious concerns around lack of access to care for mental health in Canada.
-Instead of prioritizing MAID for psychiatric conditions, CLF's brief urges Parliament to "prioritize mental health supports that offer all Canadians the ability to live with dignity" (Read more).
+Instead of prioritizing MAID for psychiatric conditions, CLF's brief urges Parliament to "prioritize mental health supports that offer all Canadians the ability to live with dignity" (read more).

-• On October 21, 2022 Derek Ross, CLF's Executive Director & General Counsel, was invited to appear before Parliament's Special Joint Committee on Medical Assistance in Dying.
-The Committee is undertaking a "statutory review of the provisions of the Criminal Code relating to Medical Assistance in Dying and their application", including issues relating to mature minors, advance requests, mental illness, the state of palliative care in Canada and the protection of Canadians with disabilities.
+• On October 21, 2022, Derek Ross, CLF’s Executive Director & General Counsel, was invited to appear before Parliament's AMAD Committee.
+The Committee undertook a “statutory review of the provisions of the Criminal Code relating to Medical Assistance in Dying and their application”, including issues relating to mature minors, advance requests, mental illness, the state of palliative care in Canada and the protection of Canadians with disabilities.
 CLF previously filed a written brief with the Committee.

 Advocating for conscience protection in healthcare in Canada and worldwide

-On May 14, 2021, CLF made written submissions to the College of Physicians and Surgeons of Ontario (CPSO) concerning its medical assistance in dying (MAID) and human rights policies, as part of a CPSO consultation.
+• On May 14, 2021, CLF made written submissions to the College of Physicians and Surgeons of Ontario (CPSO) concerning its medical assistance in dying and human rights policies, as part of a CPSO consultation.
 Among other concerns, CLF urged the CPSO to modify its “effective referral” requirements for MAID, especially in light of Bill C-7's expansion of MAID for many more patients, including those who are not dying.

-On September 1, 2021, CLF made written submissions to the UN Committee on the Rights of Persons with Disabilities, which has been examining how to “build back better” from the COVID-19 pandemic from a disability rights perspective.
-CLF commented on the intersection of the COVID-19 pandemic and Canada’s expanding medical assistance in dying (“MAiD”) regime, including the disproportionate impact that restrictions have had on persons with disabilities, the expansion of eligibility of MAiD to include disability-related suffering, and the rise in patients seeking MAiD due to suffering caused by “isolation/loneliness”.
+• On September 1, 2021, CLF made written submissions to the UN Committee on the Rights of Persons with Disabilities, which has been examining how to “build back better” from the COVID-19 pandemic from a disability rights perspective.
+CLF commented on the intersection of the COVID-19 pandemic and Canada’s expanding MAiD regime, including the disproportionate impact that restrictions have had on persons with disabilities, the expansion of eligibility of MAiD to include disability-related suffering, and the rise in patients seeking MAiD due to suffering caused by “isolation/loneliness”.

 See more on CLF’s ongoing work to protect freedom of conscience in healthcare below.